-Kaley Cuoco’s Husband Shares Photo Of Her In Bed & She Asks ‘What Is Wrong’ With Him
+Kaley Cuoco's Husband Shares Photo Of Her In Bed & She Asks 'What Is Wrong' With Him

 A number of people also mentioned Karl's new mullet.

-“Maybe she’s scared of your mullet,” suggested a fourth person.
+"Maybe she's scared of your mullet," a fourth person suggested.

 Kaley shared a photo of her hubby's wild hairstyle on Instagram earlier this month in a post that can be viewed here.
 She frowned at the camera as he kissed her, and she jokingly suggested that she wasn't a fan of the look.